braziljs/braziljs.org/README.md

 A non-profit foundation with a mission to move and unify JavaScript community in Brazil.

+## Contributing

+There are tons of ways to contribute to this project.

+###### Submit an event to [braziljs.org/eventos](http://braziljs.org/eventos/)

+This is a list of all brazilian front-end conferences that happened or will happen this year.

+1. Edit the JSON file in [src/files/services/events](https://github.com/braziljs/foundation/tree/master/src/files/services/events).
+2. Provide a thumbnail (227x200) in [src/files/services/events/media](https://github.com/braziljs/foundation/tree/master/src/files/services/events/media).

+###### Submit a project to [braziljs.org/projetos](http://braziljs.org/projetos/)

+*TODO - Write instructions.*

 ## Dependencies

 1. Install [Git](http://git-scm.com/download/), if you don't have it yet.